 Bible: The Bible is the primary source of the Christian message.
-The student learns to understand and interprete the biblical writings through study of their content and history and the cultures in which they developed.
-As such, the student learns to use contemporary methods of biblical exegesis and exposition in order to enable the Church in its liberating mission.
+The student learns to understand and interpret the biblical writings through study of their content, history and the cultures in which they developed.
+The student learns to use contemporary methods of biblical exegesis and exposition to enable the Church in its liberating mission.
 Students who concentrate in biblical studies choose to concentrate in either OT or NT but must complete at least one upper level course in each Testament.
-Faculty: Randall C. Bailey, Temba J. Mafico, H. Wayne Merritt, David K. Rensberger, David T. Shannon and Abraham Smith.
+Faculty: Randall C. Bailey, Temba J. Mafico, H. Wayne Merritt, David K. Rensberger, David T. Shannon, and Charles B. Copher.